tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 Additional data collected included:

-- **Energy Literacy Quiz**: An 8-item questionnaire assessing participants’ knowledge of energy consumption and conversion.
+- **Energy Literacy Quiz**: An 8-item questionnaire assessing participants’ knowledge of energy consumption and conversion (DeWaters & Powers, 2011).
 - **Calculator Usage Tracking**: Questions determined whether participants used a calculator, paper/pen, or other methods to complete the tasks.